+Inspired by the above studies, this paper proposes a novel model based on a Convolutional Auto-Encoder (CAE) to generate new and valid X-ray data for the early stages of KOA.
+The innovation of this study lies in the model's ability to exchange and combine key and non-key features from different inputs, namely, healthy and osteoarthritic knee X-ray images, to generate diverse and effective synthetic data, thereby expanding the dataset.
+Unlike traditional data augmentation techniques, our approach fundamentally alters the underlying structure of the data, leading to a more impactful and robust augmentation outcome.

+The primary contributions of this study are summarized as follows: \begin{itemize} \item[$\bullet$] A Key-Exchange Convolutional Auto-Encoder (KECAE) model is proposed to generate synthetic, clinically valid data for KOA classification. \item[$\bullet$] The generated images capture and exchange key and non-key features while preserving anatomical realism, enhancing dataset diversity. \item[$\bullet$] The augmented data significantly improve the performance of KOA classification models across various architectures. \item[$\bullet$] The clinical validity of the synthetic data is confirmed through expert radiologist evaluations, ensuring practical applicability. \end{itemize}

-\subsection{Classical Auto-Encoder network}
+\section{Classical Auto-Encoder network}

-As shown in Fig. \ref{AE}, AE is an unsupervised learning model that consists of an encoder and a decoder.
-It uses the input data $X$ itself as supervision to make the neural network learn a mapping relationship, and thereby obtains a reconstructed output $\hat{X}$.
-More precisely, the encoder aims to encode the high-dimensional input $X$ into a low-dimensional hidden variable $h$ so that the neural network learns the most informative features.
+Prior to describing the proposed architecture, we provide a brief overview of the classical AE model.
+As shown in Fig. \ref{AE}, AE is a type of unsupervised learning model that comprises an encoder and a decoder.
+It utilizes the input data $X$ as its own supervision signal to enable the model to learn a mapping relationship and thereby obtains a reconstructed output $\hat{X}$.
+More precisely, the goal of the encoder is to convert the high-dimensional input $X$ into a lower-dimensional hidden variable $h$, with the aim of enabling the neural network to learn the most salient and informative features.
 The decoder restores the hidden variable $h$ of the hidden layer to the original dimension, and the goal of the model is to make its output a faithful approximate of the input (i.e., $minimize(dist(\hat{X}, X))$).

-The encoding process of the original data $X$ from the input to the hidden layers is as follows:
+The encoding process of the input data $X$ to the hidden layers is as follows: